saltstack-formulas/packages-formula/docs/README.rst

 ``bin/kitchen converge``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Creates the docker instance and runs the ``template`` main state, ready for testing.
+Creates the docker instance and runs the ``packages`` main state, ready for testing.

 ``bin/kitchen verify``
 ^^^^^^^^^^^^^^^^^^^^^^